 About this Program

-FNHA Tuberculosis Services is also known as “In'ati Is'ick (Paddling Together)".
-Our program aims to close the gap in the disparity of incidences of TB for First Nations peoples in BC by 2020, to meet the all-population rate in Canada.
+Our program aims to close the gap between TB incidence for First Nations peoples of BC and the all-population rate of TB in the province by 2028, to meet the all-population rate in Canada.
 We are also working toward reducing the incidence of TB by 50 percent and to less than 10 cases of TB per million people by 2035.

 Strategies for meeting these goals include timely and culturally safe diagnosis, treatment and follow-up care for those exposed to and diagnosed with TB and transformation of medicalized TB models of prevention to integrated health interventions that are community-driven and informed by Indigenous perspectives.